 Rise and shine for a morning of cold-water surfing lessons at Cox Bay Beach with Surf Sister.
 Founded in 1999, the local female-owned company has taught everyone from ages 4+ to surf the waves off Tofino’s coast.
 Surf sessions include wetsuits (you’ll need them!), surfboards and lessons with supportive female instructors, in water you can stand up in.
-This is a Tofino Must do.
+No guide to Tofino could omit this must do activity.

-Surfing is hard work and by the end of your lesson, you’ll be ready to head straight for the Tacofino food truck, located across the Pacific Rim Highway from the beach.
-Tofino’s original food truck serves tacos and burritos made to order, including vegan, fried baja-style fish, crispy chicken and pork & kimchi tacos.
+Surfing is hard work.
+By the end of your lesson, you’ll be ready to head straight for the Tacofino food truck.
+It’s located across the Pacific Rim Highway from the beach.
+Tofino’s original food truck serves tacos and burritos made to order.
+You can get vegan, fried baja-style fish, crispy chicken and pork & kimchi tacos.
 Share a picnic table and swap surf stories with new friends.

-If you need a sweet ending to your post-taco feast, stop in at Chocolate Tofino for fresh, hand-crafted chocolates and homemade gelato.
-Don’t leave without a few chocolate Tofino Bears for home – they’re filled with little chocolate fish and sea creatures, a tasty souvenir.
+If you need a sweet ending to your post-taco feast, stop in at Chocolate Tofino.
+You’ll find fresh, hand-crafted chocolates and homemade gelato.
+Don’t leave without a few chocolate Tofino Bears for home.
+They’re filled with little chocolate fish and sea creatures, a tasty souvenir.

 Change into dry clothes and pull on your outer layers and wellies for a long beach walk along one of Tofino’s wide, sandy beaches.
 Chesterman Beach is a calm and scenic beach in Tofino, while Cox Bay Beach is more active with surfers and beach bikers.
 Long Beach is within Pacific Rim National Park, and actually includes several beaches within its 16 km/10 mile stretch; Florencia Bay, Combers, Wickaninnish, Lismer and the small jewel of South Beach.